Canon M vs SX420

 It is notable that the Canon M has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the SX420 have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon M and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.